ikizir/HohhaDynamicXOR/README.md

 * It encrypts 32 bit blocks.
 It is faster(at least by a factor of 2).

-* The authentication signature will be 16 bytes.
-Even more secure.
+* The authentication signature is 16 bytes.
+Even more secure than before.

 Note that HohhaDynamicXor.c is now obsolete!